moliver28/research-handbook/content/handbook/support/knowledge-base.md

 into an article that can be used multiple times independently from the ticket assignee.

 The KB complements our product docs.
-Where the docs provides an overview of our _current_ product offerings and helps users learn use and operate them, the KB provides solutions to problems users encounter in current and _past_ versions of our product offerings.
+Where the docs provides an overview of our _current_ product offerings and helps users learn to use and operate them, the KB provides solutions to problems users encounter in current and _past_ versions of our product offerings.
 This narrow focus makes knowledge more accessible to customers who may not always be on the latest version of our products.